istio/istio/mixer/doc/dev/adapters.md

 - Adapters must use env.ScheduleWork or env.ScheduleDaemon
 in order to dispatch goroutines.
-This ensures all adapter goroutines are prevented from crashing the mixer as a whole by catching any panics they produce.
+This ensures all adapter goroutines are prevented from crashing Mixer as a whole by catching any panics they produce.